 There are many reasons why you would want to do this.
 Saving business opening hours to show on your website is one example.

 Here’s an easy example: adding travelers to a tour group.
 Just keep adding people until the group is complete!
-Don’t forget grandpa.
+Don’t forget Grandpa.

 Don’t forget to stick to the Formidable blog for more WordPress tips and tutorials.
 Thanks for coming by!